Spofforth 10k runners attacked by hornets

 A Yorkshire Air Ambulance spokeswoman said: "Someone disturbed a nest of hornets and we took one person who was having a bad reaction to hospital."

-Four ambulances and two rapid response vehicles were also sent to the race site.'Keeled over'
+Four ambulances and two rapid response vehicles were also sent to the race site.

 Runner Richard Hamer's report of the race on the Otley Athletic Club website said: "The fun and games started around the 4km mark when a swarm of hornets went on the attack.